Project Timeline

 There are many environmental approvals, licences and agreements required to be in place before Rimrock can construct and operate the facility.
 Below is an overview of the key environmental approvals and current status.

-It’s important to note that these key permits and approvals are granted with strict conditions intended to protect the environment and local communities.
+It’s important to note that these key permits and approvals, if granted, will come with strict conditions intended to protect the environment and local communities.
 The approvals and conditions are also typically posted for public access.
 Rimrock will comply with all terms and conditions that apply during Project design, construction, operation and eventual decommissioning and reclamation - including any monitoring and reporting requirements.

 AgencyPermit/ApprovalAffected Facility ActivitiesStatus